-4. Make a killer Buche de Noel recipe for your holiday party
+4. Make a killer Buche de Noel recipe for your holiday celebration

 Imagine an academic database, but for cooking.
 Our Culinary Arts Collection has over six million articles on everything from organizing a wine tasting to making vegetable-based soup broths to, yes, Buche de Noel.

-PubMed.gov has more than 26 million pieces of biomedical literature from life science journals and online books.
-You could read up on experiments with CRISPR, the RNA that enables multiplexed genome editing, a.k.a. changing genetic code.
+PubMed Central offers access to current biomedical research and access to over 26 million pieces of literature from life science journals and online books.
+You could read up on the current research associated with COVID-19.

 Visit a museum without getting off the couch with the library’s ArtStor subscription.
 ArtStor has over two million high-quality images in its collection, including art and photography.
 We recommend the Art Gallery of Ontario.

 The Census Bureau has a tool called My Congressional District that helps you explore the demographics of the voters in your area.
 You can look at statistics on race, work, housing, income, education, and business.
-For instance, did you know that in Oregon Congressional District 4 — that’s the one Eugene is in — there are 329 Cubans?
 This tool is free for anyone, but you can augment it with the library’s Congressional Research Service Reports and see documents that go right to members of Congress.

 9. Learn about the Common Readings for the 2020-2021 academic year